The IET Present around the World (PATW) Competition

 Can winners give a different presentation at each level?

 The same presentation is to be delivered at every level of the competition.
+However, if you proceed to the next level of the competition you should incorporate any feedback provided from the previous round.
 As this is a competition to improve presentation skills, feedback and practise is important.

 Can teams participate?

 This is not a competition for teams.
 Only individual competitors may participate.

 What is the minimum and maximum number of entrants needed for a Local Network competition to take part?

 Minimum number of competitors in order to award both a winner and runner-up prize is four.
 If only two or three competitors turn up, the event may still go ahead, but only one prize can be awarded.
 If only one competitor turns up, the event would unfortunately have to be cancelled and the competitor advised of their nearest alternative LN competition.